BacterialCommunitiesAndPopulation/Friday20thMay/AlleleCallCjejuni.md

 **NOTE:** Remember with *Ctrl a d* you can always close the *screen* session.
 You can reattach the *screen* by typing *screen -r job title*

-1) create a directory for the cgMLST analysis:
+1) Create a directory for the cgMLST analysis:

     mkdir /wrk/<username>/campy_cgMLST